-The more advanced Bechoff EtherCAT slaves, like drives and encoder readers, have a diagnostics buffer which can be read with the ec_diagnostic_messages.py tool:
+The more advanced Beckhoff EtherCAT slaves, like drives and encoder readers, have a diagnostics buffer that can be read with the ec_diagnostic_messages.py tool:

 Example: EL7211-9014